-Trellis Coded Modulation (TCM) was proposed by Ungerboeck in 1982 [1], where he presented a set-partitioning design technique which directly assigns constellation points to the branches of the trellis.
-However, it has been shown that the codes Ungerboeck designed may be represented by a linear convolutional code with a mapper that assigns a series of coded bits to a constellation point.
-This notion has remained with the appearance of turbo codes.
-Therefore, parallel concatenated trellis coded modulation (PC-TCM) has been traditionally designed using parallel concatenated convolutional codes with a bits-to-symbol mapper [2][3][4].
+Trellis-Coded Modulation (TCM) was proposed by Ungerboeck in 1982 [1].
+Ungerboeck presented a setpartitioning design technique which directly assigns constellation points to the branches of the trellis.
+However, it has been shown that the same optimal code can be accomplished by a linear convolutional code with a mapper that assigns a series of coded bits to a constellation point.
+This notion has remained with the appearance of turbo codes and Parallel Concatenated Trellis Coded Modulation (PC-TCM) has been traditionally designed using parallel concatenated convolutional codes with a bits-to-symbol mapper (See among others [2][3][4]).

-This paper shows that for higher-order modulations the use of parallel concatenated linear convolutional codes and a mapper constrains the performance.
-Parallel concatenated nonlinear trellis coded modulation (PC-NLTCM), which directly assigns constellation points to the output branches of the constituent codes, can improve the performance.
+However, this paper shows that in the case of TCM for higher-order modulations the use of parallel concatenated linear convolutional codes and a mapper is a restriction that may produce suboptimal codes.
+Using Parallel Concatenated Nonlinear Trellis Coded Modulation (PC-NLTCM) which directly assigns constellation points to the output branches of the constituent codes can improve the performance.
 As an example, simulation results are shown for a 2 bits/s/Hz 16-state nonlinear turbo code with 8PSK.
-This code is less than 0.5 dB away from capacity at a BER = 10^{-5} with an interleaver length of 10000 bits, and outperforms the best previous published linear turbo code by around 0.2 dB in the waterfall region.
-Moreover, this improvement in performance comes at no cost in increased implementation complexity since the decoding algorithm for linear or nonlinear constituent trellis codes is the same.
+This code is less than 0.5 dB away from capacity at a BER = 10^{-5} with an interleaver length of 10000 bits, and outperforms previous published linear turbo code by around 0.2 dB in the waterfall region.
+Moreover, this improvement in performance comes at no cost, as the decoding algorithm for linear or nonlinear constituent trellis codes is the same.